kubermatic/docs/content/kubermatic/main/architecture/concept/kkp-concepts/applications/_index.en.md

 Helm Applications can both be installed from helm registries directly or from a git repository.

 ## Concepts
-KKP admin "publish" available application thanks to the [ApplicationDefinition]({{< ref "./application-definition" >}}) CRD, which contains all the necessary information to install the applications.
+KKP admins "publish" available application via the [ApplicationDefinition]({{< ref "./application-definition" >}}) CR, which contains all the necessary information to install an application.
 User cluster admin will be able to install the application thanks to [ApplicationInstallation]({{< ref "./application-installation" >}}), which reference the `ApplicationDefinition` and defines custom parameters for the installation.

 The `ApplicationInstallation` aims to hide the complexity of installing an application as much as possible, so users with minimal knowledge of Kubernetes can use the application and focus on domain-related work.